-The Company's financial instruments consist of cash, short term investments, receivables, reclamation deposits, accounts payable and accrued liabilities, and due to/from related parties.
+The Company's financial instruments consist of cash and cash equivalents, short term investments, receivables, reclamation deposits, accounts payable and accrued liabilities, and due to/from related parties.

-The Company's cash, short term investments and receivables are measured at amortized cost.
+The Company's cash and cash equivalent, short term investments and receivables are measured at amortized cost.
 Accounts payable and accrued liabilities and due to/from related parties are measured at amortized cost.